algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 ## Blocking

-Alternative to divide-and-conquer is *cache blocking*: selecting a subset of data and processing it, and then going to the next block.
-Sometimes blocking is hierarchical: we first select a block of data that fits into the L3 cache, then we split it into blocks that fit into the L2 cache, and so on.
+The *cache-aware* alternative to this divide-and-conquer trick is *cache blocking*: splitting the data into blocks that can fit into the cache and processing them one by one.
+If we have more than one layer of cache, we can do hierarchical blocking: we first select a block of data that fits into the L3 cache, then we split it into blocks that fit into the L2 cache, and so on.
+This requires knowing the cache sizes in advance, but it is usually easier to implement and also faster in practice.

-It is less trivial to do for matrices than for arrays, but the trick is like this:
+Cache blocking is less trivial to do with matrices than with arrays, but the general idea is this:

-- Let's select a subset of B that fits into the L3 cache (say, a subset of its columns).
+- Select a submatrix of $B$ that fits into the L3 cache (say, a subset of its columns).
-- Now, let's select a submatrix of A that fits into the L2 cache (a subset of its rows).
+- Select a submatrix of $A$ that fits into the L2 cache (say, a subset of its rows).
-- Select a submatrix of previously selected submatrix of B that fits into the L1 cache, and use it to do the kernel update (a subset of its rows).
+- Select a submatrix of the previously selected submatrix of $B$ (a subset of its rows) that fits into the L1 cache.
+- Update the relevant submatrix of $C$ using the kernel.

-Here is a good [visualization](https://jukkasuomela.fi/cache-blocking-demo/) by Jukka Suomela (it shows different approaches; we use the last one).
+Here is a good [visualization](https://jukkasuomela.fi/cache-blocking-demo/) by Jukka Suomela (it features many different approaches; you are interested in the last one).

-We could have started with A, but this would be slower.
-Note that during the kernel execution, we are reading the elements of $A$ slower than elements of $B$: we are fetching and broadcasting just one element, and then we multiply it with $16$ elements of $B$, so we need to store $B$ in cache, and the last stage be about selecting B in cache.
+Note that the decision to start this process with matrix $B$ is not arbitrary.
+During the kernel execution, we are reading the elements of $A$ much slower than the elements of $B$: we fetch and broadcast just one element of $A$ and then multiply it with $16$ elements of $B$.
+Therefore, we want $B$ to be in the L1 cache while $A$ can stay in the L2 cache and not the other way around.

-We can implement it with three more outer `for` loops:
+This sounds complicated, but we can implement it with just three more outer `for` loops, which are collectively called *macro-kernel* (and the highly optimized low-level function that updates a 6x16 submatrix is called *micro-kernel*):

 ```c++
 const int s3 = 64;  // how many columns of B to select